ministryofjustice/hmpps-person-record/runbooks/004-Seeding-Person-Match.md

 ```shell
 curl -i -X POST http://localhost:8080/populatepersonmatch
 ```
-Once the process has completed it will output the number of pages and records to processed.
+Once the process has completed it will output the number of pages and records processed.
 It will notify once finished with: `Finished populating person-match, total pages: <totalPages>, total elements: <totalElements>, time elapsed: <time_elapsed>"`

 ## Troubleshooting